BraedenCu/BraedenCu/README.md

 ## 🐙 **About Me**

-Computer Science B.S./M.S. student at **Yale University**, building systems at the edge of autonomy.
+CS B.S./M.S. student at Yale building systems at the edge of autonomy.